 I won’t name and shame but there is a clear correlation between the engagement ring landing on the finger and declining productivity at work….well there was in my case when I was engaged.
-I was terrible but am so proud at how well I managed to keep myself out of trouble.
-I ran a pole of my Facebook advice group and the majority of you are spending over 2 hours per week planning your wedding.
+I am so proud at how well I managed to keep myself out of trouble.
+I ran a poll and the majority of you are spending over 2 hours per week planning your wedding.
 Thats an average of 104 hours per bride or groom per year and that equates to almost 3 weeks of holidays!
-Now lets call a spade a spade here….no doubt most of you were telling porkies when you answered that poll LOL!
+Now lets call a spade a spade here….no doubt most of you were telling porkies when you answered that poll!
+For many, they are in high pressured jobs and just couldn’t get a single thing done even if they wanted to.

 I recall reading a Forbes article back many years ago and found it again recently.
 It showed that roughly 2.6 hours are spent by brides planning their wedding in work and the busiest times are near lunch time but mainly ‘whenever they could grab time’.